kanaka/mal/process/guide.md

     Such forms are not affected by evaluation, so you may quote them as in the previous case if implementation is easier.

-* Optionally, add a the `quasiquoteexpand` special form.
-  This form calls the `quasiquote` function using the first `ast` argument (second list element) and returns the result.
-  It has no other practical purpose than testing your implementation of the `quasiquote` internal function.

 * Add the `quasiquote` special form.

-  This form does the same than `quasiquoteexpand`, but evaluates the result in the current environment before returning it, either by recursively calling `EVAL` with the result and `env`, or by assigning `ast` with the result and continuing execution at the top of the loop (TCO).
+  This form calls the `quasiquote` function using the first `ast` argument (second list element), then evaluates the result in the current environment, either by recursively calling `EVAL` with the result and `env`, or by assigning `ast` with the result and continuing execution at the top of the loop (TCO).